-We are thrilled to announce a forthcoming book publication by Dr. Scott Giacomucci titled:
+We are thrilled to announce a new book publication by Dr. Scott Giacomucci titled:

 “Trauma-Informed Principles in Group Therapy, Psychodrama, & Organizations: Action Methods for Leadership“.

 “Scott’s book is an important and necessary addition to the field about the specific aspects of psychodrama to a trauma-informed knowledge base on the uses of the dramatic arts in treatment as well as the implications of this work for organizations and for leaders.”Sandra, L. Bloom, MD, associate professor, Drexel University, Philadelphia, PA, USA; chair of the Campaign for Trauma-Informed Policy and Practice; founder of the Sanctuary Model and Creating Presence

 This book presents trauma-informed principles for ethical, safe, and effective group work, psychodrama, and leadership.

 Content includes practical guidelines, detailed instructions, and diverse examples for facilitating both trauma-informed and trauma-focused groups in treatment, community, and organizational leadership.
 Chapters focus on various topics including safety, empowerment, social justice, vicarious trauma, and leadership.
 Organizational leadership is approached through the lens of SAMHSA’s guidance and the framework of group work leadership.
 The book includes significant focus on sociometry and psychodrama as strengths-based and experiential group approaches.
 Psychodrama’s philosophies, theories, and interventions will be articulated through a trauma-informed lens offering psychodramatists, group workers, and organizational leaders new conceptual frameworks and action-based processes.
 Chapters contain a blend of theory, research, practical guidance, and examples from the author’s experience.